jddixon/xlreg_c/index.md

 cluster (ID, IP address(es), and sig and comms public keys).
 The cluster members can then use this information to communicate without further assistance from the xlReg server.

+_xlreg_c is currently under development.
+It is not a finished product._